German Embassy School Tehran: History

-A special cultural agreement also enabled gifted Iranian children from grade 5 and above to attend the German School in Tehran.
-They made up two thirds of the students in the upper school and received the best high school diplomas.

-However, since the capacities of the DST were limited and the rush of students was high, the Iranian-German school was founded in 1975, in which German-Iranian children could get a qualified bilingual education.
 In the spring of 1980, the German school had to cease operations because the new regulations after the Islamic Revolution no longer allowed foreign schools to operate.

 The school was once again relocated from the Gholhak province to the Residence of the British Embassy in the Shariati Street in the Dowlat district.
 The school closed for a few days after the attack on the British embassy on the 29th of November 2011 and the British embassy shut down their activities.
 Just a few months later after the summer vacation in September 1980, with the help of the German Embassy, the German Embassy School Tehran (DBST) was opened, offering classes for the remaining German-speaking children and other foreign children who wanted to attend a German school along with English language classes for the previous students of the BST.